 “You have the memory of an elephant!”
-One of my best friends told me once.
-I’m accustomed to receiving similar statements and always viewed my recall as a gift, that is until I lost a close friend and learned that remembering everything in vivid detail is a blessing and a curse.
+One of my best friends once told me.
+I’m accustomed to receiving similar statements and viewed my recall as a gift…until I lost a close friend and learned that remembering everything in vivid detail is a blessing and a curse.

 All I could do was remember and I was haunted by the memories I saw so crisply before me.
-And it needed to stop.
+It needed to stop.
 I needed to break the endless loop of thought I was stuck in.

 The thing is, you can’t stop thinking about something by telling yourself to stop thinking about it.
 The very act is causing you to think about it.